 What is knee osteoarthritis?

 According to WebMD, knee osteoarthritis is often age-related, but can also affect young people.
 This condition is often regarded as "wear and tear arthritis."
 It occurs when the natural cushioning between the knee bones wears away, causing the bones to rub against each other.
 As a result, people with this condition experience pain, swelling, stiffness, loss of mobility and occasionally the formation of bone spurs.

 While anyone can sustain osteoarthritis, the risk for it generally increases at the age of 45.
 According to the Arthritis Foundation, osteoarthritis affects 27 million people across the United States.
 The knee is one of the most commonly impacted areas.

 While knee osteoarthritis is often linked to repetitive stress and age, weight and genes can also play a factor.
 Knee osteoarthritis is often diagnosed through X-rays and magnetic resonance imaging (MRI) scans.

 How can I collect workers' compensation for knee osteoarthritis?

 Pasternack Tilker Ziegler Walsh Stanton & Romano LLP Attorneys At Law handles workers' compensation cases involving job-related repetitive stress injuries.
-We serve clients throughout the five boroughs of NYC and across New York State.
+We serve clients throughout NYC and across New York State.